SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/index.md

 ## Select mailing type

 The first thing you must do, is to select what type of mailing you want to send.
-When you choose your mailing type, SuperOffice CRM will safeguard that you don’t send your mailing to the people who didn’t subscribe to the mailing you are about to send.
+When you choose your mailing type, SuperOffice CRM will safeguard that you do not send your mailing to the people who did not subscribe to the mailing you are about to send.

 > [!NOTE]
 > If you initiated the mailing as a mail merge from SuperOffice CRM, you have already chosen the mailing type.
 You are automatically directed to the **Setup** step.